jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 So I opened the article again and read...

 Wow!
-I have read this article many times in the past and I cannot even remember that I noticed that the phrase _"the database isn't important"_ is even in the article! :laughing: And the phrase is located at the very beginning!
+I have read this article many times in the past and I cannot even remember that I noticed that the phrase _"the database isn't an important decision"_ is even in the article! :laughing: And the phrase is located at the very beginning!

 > What do you mean?
-The Database **isn’t an important decision?** Do you know how much money we spend on them?
+The Database **isn't an important decision?** Do you know how much money we spend on them?

 > > Too much probably.
 And, no; the database is not one of the most important decisions.